swheater/pic18/README.md

 pic18
 =====

-Linux kernel module which exposes the microcontrolers as a set of files
+Linux kernel module which exposes a PIC microcontroler's Flash memory as a file